carronj/lenspyx/README.md

 **From v2 onwards (april 2023)**:

-Lenspyx now essentially only wraps extremely efficient routines from [DUCC](https://gitlab.mpcdf.mpg.de/mtr/ducc) by M.Reinecke, with massive speed-ups and accuracy improvements (see Reinecke, Belkner & Carron 2023), in a way incompatible from v1 which is abandoned.
+Lenspyx now essentially only wraps extremely efficient routines from [DUCC](https://gitlab.mpcdf.mpg.de/mtr/ducc) by M.Reinecke, with massive speed-ups and accuracy improvements (see Reinecke, Belkner & Carron 2023), in a way incompatible to v1 which is now abandoned.

+Required is ducc0 version >= 0.30.0
-Note that installation of DUCC from source can enhance performance substantially (factor of a few sometimes), owing to compiler specfic optimizations
+Note that installation of DUCC from source can enhance performance substantially (factor of a few sometimes), owing to compiler specfic optimizations.

 There are further tools for CMB lensing reconstruction (adjoint lensing etc.)